 Loan approval is subject to credit approval and program guidelines.
 Not all loan programs are available in all states for all loan amounts.
 Interest rate and program terms are subject to change without notice.
 Mortgage, Home Equity and Credit products are offered through U.S. Bank National Association.
 Deposit products are offered through U.S. Bank National Association.
 Member FDIC.
 Equal Housing Lender

-The rates shown above are the current rates for the refinance of a single-family primary residence based on a 90-day lock period.
+The rates shown above are the current rates for the purchase of a single-family primary residence based on a 60-day lock period.
 These rates are not guaranteed and are subject to change.
 This is not a credit decision or a commitment to lend.
 Your guaranteed rate will depend on various factors including loan product, loan size, credit profile, property value, geographic location, occupancy and other factors.

 To guarantee a rate, you must submit an application to U.S. Bank and receive confirmation from a mortgage loan officer that your rate is locked.
 Application can be made by calling 877-303-1639, by applying online, or by meeting with a mortgage loan officer.

 Conforming Fixed-Rate Loans - Conforming rates are for loan amounts not exceeding $510,400 ($765,600 in AK and HI).
-Annual Percentage Rate (APR) calculation is based on estimates included in the table above with borrower-equity of 20%, borrower-paid finance charges of 0.862% of the base loan amount, plus origination fees if applicable.
-If the borrower-equity is less than 20%, mortgage insurance may be required, which could increase the monthly payment and the APR.
+Annual Percentage Rate (APR) calculation is based on estimates included in the table above with borrower-paid finance charges of 0.862% of the base loan amount, plus origination fees if applicable.
+If the down payment is less than 20%, mortgage insurance may be required, which could increase the monthly payment and the APR.

 Conforming ARM Loans - Conforming rates are for loan amounts not exceeding $510,400 ($765,600 in Alaska and Hawaii).
-Adjustable-rate loans and rates are subject to change during the loan term.
+Adjustable-rate (ARM) loans and rates are subject to change during the loan term.
 That change can increase or decrease your monthly payment.
-Annual Percentage Rate (APR) calculation is based on estimates included in the table above with borrower-equity of 20%, borrower-paid finance charges of 0.862% of the base loan amount, plus origination fees if applicable.
-If the borrower-equity is less than 20%, mortgage insurance may be required, which could increase the monthly payment and the APR.
+Annual Percentage Rate (APR) calculation is based on estimates included in the table above with borrower-paid finance charges of 0.862% of the base loan amount, plus origination fees if applicable.
+If the down payment is less than 20%, mortgage insurance may be required, which could increase the monthly payment and the APR.

 year U.S. Bank